Should I use an online estate agent and what are the risks?

 - Online virtual tours of your house

-Some online agencies offer a ‘hybrid’ model (Purplebricks is a major example).
+Some online agencies offer a ‘hybrid’ model (Purplebricks and Yopa being two of the more high profile examples).

-High street agents will charge an average of 1.3% of the selling price of your home, so if you sold for £250,000, their commission would be £3,250.
+High street agents will charge an average of 1.5% (inc. VAT) of the selling price of your home.
+If you end up selling for £300,000, a traditional agent's commission would be £4,500.

-You could sell through an online agent for just a few hundred pounds.
-Even at the upper end, hybrid agents tend to charge around £1,000, or around £1,300 if you are selling in London).Back to top
+Selling fees through online agencies fees start at a few hundred pounds.
+Even at the upper end, hybrid agents tend to charge around £1,000 (inc. VAT), or around £1,500 (inc. VAT) if you are selling in London.

-Initially online agents asked for an upfront fee as opposed tho the traditional no sale no fee commission model.
-Things have moved with many agents, such as Yopa, offering a fixed fee or no sale no fee option.
+Initially, online agents asked for an upfront fee as opposed to the traditional no sale no fee commission model.
+Things have moved on, however, with many agents, offering a fixed fee and/or no sale no fee option.

 Are you likely to achieve the same selling price?

-Traditional agents are first and foremost sales people.
-They can be quite expert in building up desire for a property and playing one potential buyer off against another.
-Open house days and sealed bids are common theatrical tactics because they can really help drive up the price.
+Traditional agents are first and foremost salespeople.
+They can be quite expert in building up the desire for a property and playing one potential buyer off against another.
+Open house days and sealed bids are common theatrical tactics employed by agents because they can help drive up demand and increase buyers' offers.

-Local agents also know how to overcome objections and extract an offer which might not have been forthcoming otherwise.
+Local agents often know how to overcome objections and extract an offer that might not have been forthcoming otherwise.

-Without an agent you will have to do this yourself.
+Without the support of an agent (hybrid or high street), you will have to handle these areas yourself.

 Pros of using an online agent